5/2/2024

 speaker

-Hi, good morning.
+Yeah, hi.
+Good morning.
 Thanks for taking the question.
 Really, maybe the first question is about the M&A environment.
-EBITDAs do seem to have firmed up, even though this first quarter, I think most would say industrial land has been a little uneven.
-Nevertheless, when EBITDAs firm up, that's kind of when I think Ametek does a lot of striking.
-And I'm just wondering, are we looking at a year this year that could mirror last year?
+You know, EBITDAs do seem to have firmed up even though this first quarter I think most would say industrial land has been, you know, a little uneven.
+You know, when EBITDA does firm up, that's kind of when I think Ametek does a lot of striking.
+And I'm just wondering, you know, are we looking at a year this year that could mirror last year?
 I mean, what is like the really near-term pipeline look like, Dave?

 speaker